google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 <li>

-Webpack understands that <code>commentRestEndpoint</code> is not used and doesn't generate a separate export point in the bundle:
+Webpack understands that <code>commentRestEndpoint</code> is not used and doesn’t generate a separate export point in the bundle:

 <pre class="prettyprint">